band/foobar1/Newton_1973_workgroupInOrgExcerpts.md

 ### Abstract

-THE SMALL WORK GROUP is a basic component of modern organizational life, Crucial tasks at every level of the organization are entrusted to work groups of various kinds: executive committees, staff meetings and committees with responsibility for policy review, budget planning, training, integration of services, and the like.
+THE SMALL WORK GROUP is a basic component of modern organizational life.
+Crucial tasks at every level of the organization are entrusted to work groups of various kinds: executive committees, staff meetings and committees with responsibility for policy review, budget planning, training, integration of services, and the like.
 Work groups abound in the